-(1) scavenge free radicals directly and disarm them.
+(1) Scavenge free radicals directly and disarm them.

-(2) support the body in the supplying of a strong nutritional base which assists in the detoxification process.
+(2) Support the body in the supplying of a strong nutritional base which assists in the detoxification process.

-(3) inhibit the expression of unhealthy changes in cells and to block the reproduction of unhealthy cells.
+(3) Inhibit the expression of unhealthy changes in cells and to block the reproduction of unhealthy cells.

-(4) boost the production of various enzymes that are involved in DNA repair.
+(4) Boost the production of various enzymes that are involved in DNA repair.

+Since the passage of the Dietary Supplement Health and Education Act (DSHEA) in the United States in 1994, a growing number of phytochemicals are being sold as dietary supplements.
 Many of the phytochemicals are sensitive to heat.
 In general, the more richly colored and the more deeply pigmented a food is, the more protective phytochemicals the food contains.
 Chlorella and Spirulina are known to be rich source of phytochemicals.
 You don't need to heat them, just absorb the nutrition directly.

 Lutein and zeaxanthin